sankalp1999/code_qa/README.md

 ```

 Once the server is running, open a web browser and navigate to `http://localhost:5001` to access the code search and query interface.

+Use @codebase keyword in queries to fetch context via embeddings
+Enable re-ranking option to get more relevant results

 ## Technologies Used